awsdocs/aws-sam-developer-guide/doc_source/sam-specification-template-anatomy-globals.md

 In this example, both `HelloWorldFunction` and `ThumbnailFunction` use "nodejs12\.x" for `Runtime`, "180" seconds for `Timeout`, and "index\.handler" for `Handler`\. `HelloWorldFunction` adds the MESSAGE environment variable, in addition to the inherited TABLE\_NAME\. `ThumbnailFunction` inherits all the `Globals` properties and adds an API event source\.

-## Supported Resources and Properties<a name="sam-specification-template-anatomy-globals-supported-resources-and-properties"></a>
+## Supported resources and properties<a name="sam-specification-template-anatomy-globals-supported-resources-and-properties"></a>

 AWS SAM supports the following resources and properties\.